António Semedo: CFR Cluj

-In 2006–07, Semedo joined Romania's CFR Cluj, together with compatriots Ricardo Cadú, Manuel José and Pedro Oliveira.
-He made his Liga I debut on 30 July 2006 when player-coach Dorinel Munteanu sent him on the field in the 63rd minute to replace Romeo Surdu in a 3–1 away victory over Oțelul Galați.
-On 21 October he scored his first goal in the league in a 2–0 home win over Argeș Pitești, afterwards scoring in victories against Oțelul Galați, Pandurii Târgu Jiu, Jiul Petroșani, a brace in a 5–0 win over UTA Arad and the victory goal in a 3–2 against Rapid București, thus gaining a personal record of seven goals by the end of the season in which the team finished for the first time in its history on the third place.
+In 2006, Semedo joined Romania's CFR Cluj, together with compatriots Ricardo Cadú, Manuel José and Pedro Oliveira.
+He made his Liga I debut on 30 July 2006 when player-coach Dorinel Munteanu sent him in the 63rd minute to replace Romeo Surdu in a 3–1 away victory over Oțelul Galați.
+On 21 October, he scored his first goal in the league in a 2–0 home win over Argeș Pitești.
+Afterwards, he scored in victories against Oțelul Galați, Pandurii Târgu Jiu, Jiul Petroșani, a brace in a 5–0 win over UTA Arad and the victory goal in a 3–2 win over Rapid București.
+Thus, he managed a personal record of seven goals by the end of the season that helped the team finish for the first time in third place.

 Semedo started the following season by opening the score in a 2–2 draw against Politehnica Timișoara.
-By the end of the season he continued to score five more goals, one against each of Politehnica Iași, UTA Arad, Universitatea Craiova and a double against Dinamo București, all the games ending with victories.
-Semedo ended his second season with CFR by helping the club win The Double which were the first trophies in the club's history, contributing with six goals in the 28 league matches coach Ioan Andone used him.
-He was used by Andone in all the minutes from the 2008 Cupa României final, scoring the decisive goal in the 2–1 win over Unirea Urziceni after defeating goalkeeper Bogdan Stelea who defended his first shot but got defeated after his second one from six meters.
-In the same season he made his debut in a European club competition, playing in both legs of the 3–1 loss on aggregate to Anorthosis from the UEFA Cup second qualifying round.
+By the end of the season he scored five more goals, one each against Politehnica Iași, UTA Arad, Universitatea Craiova and a double against Dinamo București, with all the games ending in victories.
+Semedo ended his second season with CFR by winning The Double, which constituted the club's first trophies, contributing with six goals in the 28 league matches under coach Ioan Andone.
+He also played the entire 2008 Cupa României final, scoring the decisive goal in the 2–1 win over Unirea Urziceni by beating goalkeeper Bogdan Stelea with his second attempt after the first was saved.
+In the same season he made his debut in a European club competition, playing in both legs of the 3–1 loss on aggregate to Anorthosis in the UEFA Cup second qualifying round.

 Steaua București

-In 2008, Semedo was transferred by Steaua București from CFR for 1.2 million€, being presented at a press conference alongside George Ogăraru, Ricardo Pedriel and Andrei Ionescu.
+In 2008, Semedo was transferred by Steaua București from CFR for €1.2 million, and was presented at a press conference alongside George Ogăraru, Ricardo Pedriel and Andrei Ionescu.
 On 13 September, Semedo scored from a corner kick on his debut, as coach Marius Lăcătuș used him as a starter in Steaua's 4–1 win against Farul Constanța.
 The following week, he netted a brace in the 4–0 victory over Gaz Metan Mediaș.
-He also appeared six games in the 2008–09 Champions League group stage, playing against Bayern Munich, Lyon and Fiorentina, the team obtaining only one point after a 0–0 against the latter.
+He also appeared in six games in the 2008–09 Champions League group stage, playing against Bayern Munich, Lyon and Fiorentina, as the team earned only one point after a 0–0 draw against the latter.

 For the 2009–10 season, Semedo was initially demoted to Steaua's B-squad alongside several other teammates but eventually in August 2009 he became free of contract.